probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 When one class dominates the dataset, a model can achieve high accuracy simply by constantly predicting the majority class.
 Accuracy alone becomes a misleading performance indicator, and the model may fail to detect the minority class entirely.
+The check flags that situation so you handle imbalance deliberately; clearing SKD004 by changing the class mix is not the main goal when natural prevalence matters.

 How to reduce the risk
 ^^^^^^^^^^^^^^^^^^^^^^

-- use metrics that account for imbalance (precision, recall, F1, ROC AUC),
-- resample the dataset (oversampling the minority or undersampling the majority),
-- use class weights in the estimator,
-- collect more data for the minority class if possible.
+- report absolute class counts as well as percentages,
+- evaluate ranking and calibration (ROC AUC, log-loss, calibration curves) before trusting thresholded precision / recall,
+- tune the decision threshold under an explicit precision / recall or cost constraint (for example with :class:`~sklearn.model_selection.TunedThresholdClassifierCV`),
+- avoid ``class_weight`` and resampling when you need calibrated probabilities,
+- if you collect extra minority data, correct for prevalence shift relative to production.

+Check out the :ref:`example for this check <example_skd004_high_class_imbalance>`.

 .. _skd005-underrepresented-classes: